-CRITERIA FOR THE ADMISSION OF STUDENTS TO YEAR 12 IN SEPTEMBER 2020
+CRITERIA FOR THE ADMISSION OF STUDENTS TO YEAR 12 IN SEPTEMBER 2021

-Students must have achieved a minimum average performance points\ score of 6.5 in their best 10 qualifications, or of all qualifications if fewer than 10 subjects completed.
-Students must additionally have completed a minimum of six GCSEs, including a 5 or better in each of Mathematics and English Language.
-Students additionally need to satisfy the requirements of their chosen subjects, which can be found overleaf.
+Students must have achieved a minimum average performance points1 score of 6.5 in their best 10 qualifications, or of all qualifications if fewer than 10 subjects completed.
+Students must additionally have completed a minimum of six GCSEs, including a 4 or better in each of Mathematics and English Language.

+Students additionally need to satisfy the requirements of their chosen subjects, which can be found in the Sixth Form Prospectus.